liujingxing/rxhttp/README.md

     })

 // kotlin coroutine
-val student = RxHttp.get("/service/...")  //1、You can choose get/postFrom/postJson and so on
+val students = RxHttp.postJson("/service/...")  //1、You can choose get,postFrom,postJson etc
-    .toClass<Student>()                   //2、Use the toXxx method to determine the return value type, customizable .await()                              //3、Get the return value, await is the suspend method
+    .toList<Student>()                          //2、Use the toXxx method to determine the return value type, customizable .await()                                    //3、Get the return value, await is the suspend method
 ```

 See the request timing diagram for more